jcmartins/proposal/design/85-agent-statsd.md

 ## Implementation

 Add a StatsD implementation to the Sensu 2.0 Agent.
 Extend to the protocol to support tags.
-Create Sensu Events containing the produced metrics, using the [Sensu Metric Format](7-sensu-metric-format.md) to define them.
-Provide a means of configuring which Event handler the Events are sent to (TBD - currently no way of specifying this for Event Metrics).
+Create Sensu Events containing the produced metrics, using the [Sensu Metric Format](7-sensu-metric-format.md) to define them (e.g. `Event.Metrics.Data=[]`).
+Provide a means of configuring which Event Handlers the Events are sent to, for example, a Sensu Agent CLI argument to specify one or more Handlers `-statsd-event-handler=influxdb -statsd-event-handler=graphite` which sets the value of `Event.Metrics.Handlers=[]`.
+There may be some implementation overlap with [Check output metric extraction](https://github.com/sensu/sensu-go/issues/745).

 The following StatsD implementations may be of some help.